capjamesg/airport-pianos/about.md

 # {{title}} 🎹

-_airportpianos.org_ is devoted to helping more airports find pianos.
-Started in 2023, this site serves two purposes.
-First, to document airport pianos around the world.
-Second, to provide resources for people who want to donate pianos to airports.
+_airportpianos.org_ curates the location of pianos around the world.
+This site is ad-free and tracker-free.

 This project is run by [capjamesg](https://jamesg.blog).

-This site does not show any ads or sponsored content.

 ## Contact

 I'd love your help to expand this project.
 Here are some ways you can contribute:

 - Tell me about an airport piano that isn't listed on this site;
-- Tell me about an airport piano that is listed on this site, but has been removed;
+- Tell me about an airport piano that is listed on this site, but has been removed, or;
-- Share your advice on donating a piano to an airport;
 - Donate a piano to your local airport!

-You can reach me at [james [at] airportpianos [dot] org](mailto:james@airportpianos.org)
+You can reach me at [readers [at] jamesg [dot] blog](mailto:readers@jamesg.blog).